 - 1. Stop pumping saline through the catheter. - 2.
 Disconnect the Start-Up Kit from the catheter.
 Uncap or leave uncapped the IN and OUT Luers of the catheter.
-This will allow residual saline within the circuit to be expressed.
-As the catheter is withdrawn, the balloons are compressed.
-Saline within the balloons must be free to pass out of the balloon or the balloon will not deflate, making the catheter difficult to remove.
+Saline within the balloons must be free to pass out of the balloon or the balloon will not deflate, making the catheter difficult to remove. - 3.
+Place the patient in a supine position.

-- 3. Optionally, attach a 20 or 25 cc syringe to the catheter IN Luer.
-Pull and hold a vacuum for 15 seconds to allow residual saline to be removed from the catheter balloon section prior to removing the catheter. - Place the patient in a supine position.
 Remove the dressing.
-Remove the sutures from the suture site.
-WARNING.
-Do not place a Luer cap on the OUT Luer. - 5.
+Remove the sutures from the suture site. - 4.
+Attach a 20 or 25 cc syringe to the catheter IN Luer.
+Pull and hold a vacuum for 15 seconds to allow residual saline to be removed from the catheter balloon section prior to removing the catheter. - 5.
+If desired, close off the catheter OUT Luer to create negative pressure for a secondary deflation of the balloon. - 6.
 Slowly remove the catheter from the patient.
+Rotation of the catheter during removal may reduce resistance.
 As the catheter exits the site, apply pressure with a dressing impermeable to air (e.g. Vaseline gauze).

 WARNING.
-Do not move the catheter if resistance is felt.
-Check to ensure that the IN and OUT Luers of the cooling circuit are NOT capped.
-If they are capped, uncap them, deflate the balloon, and try removing the catheter again.
-If resistance is still encountered, an x-ray should be performed to identify the reason for the resistance.
+Do not remove the catheter if resistance is felt.
+If resistance is felt, repeat the deflation procedure and try removing the catheter again.
+If resistance is still encountered, perform an x-ray to identify the reason for the resistance.